vert-x3/vertx-awesome/README.md

 * [Vert.x PostgreSQL Starter](https://github.com/BillyYccc/vertx-postgresql-starter) - A starter to build a monolithic CRUD RESTful Web Service with Vert.x stack and PostgreSQL.
 * [Cloud Foundry](https://github.com/amdelamar/vertx-cloudfoundry) - An example Vert.x for deploying to a [Cloud Foundry](https://www.cloudfoundry.org/) service provider.
 * [Knative](https://github.com/knative/docs/tree/master/serving/samples/helloworld-vertx) - An example application on how to use [Reactive Extensions Vert.x](https://github.com/vert-x3/vertx-rx) with [Knative](https://github.com/knative).
+* [Starter Single Verticle API](https://github.com/jgarciasm/ssv-api) - REST API Starter and Project Template ready to deploy with lots of plumbing code, examples, and documentation to quickly develope an API with almost no knowledge of vert.x and without any waste of time.
 ## Deployment

 * [Vert.x Deploy Application](https://github.com/msoute/vertx-deploy-tools) - (Seamless) deploy to AWS based Vert.x application clusters.